 ABB has been proud to be a leader in the growing movement for paid sick leave, with an increasing number of cities and states with paid sick leave protections in place.
 Since there is no federal right to paid sick leave, however, coverage across the country remains spotty and therefore inequitable.
-Low-income workers are far less likely to receive paid sick leave benefits than high-income workers, with only 20% of the lowest-paid decile of private-sector workers having access to paid sick leave, compared to 87% of workers in the top-paid decile.
-Forty-three percent of working mothers-a number that encompasses 54% of Latina and 42% of Black mothers-do not have access to paid sick leave, which is of particular concern given that women shoulder a disproportionate share of caregiving duties in the United States.
-Overall, workers with high levels of public contact (i.e. those working in the restaurant/service industry, child care professionals) are less likely to have access to paid sick leave.
-Latinx and Black workers are also less likely to have access to paid sick leave.
+Low-income workers are far less likely to receive paid sick leave benefits than high-income workers, with only 38% of the lowest-paid decile of private-sector workers having access to paid sick leave, compared to 96% of workers in the top-paid decile.71 Access to paid sick leave is also a gender justice issue.
+Surveys of servicesector workers, for example, document that women employed in the sector are 11 percentage points less likely than men to have access to paid sick leave.72 Moreover, forty-three percent of working mothers-a number that encompasses 54% of Latina and 42% of Black mothers-do not have access to paid sick leave, which is of particular concern given that women shoulder a disproportionate share of caregiving duties in the United States.73 Overall, workers with high levels of public contact (i.e. those working in the restaurant/service industry, child care professionals) are less likely to have access to paid sick leave.
+Latinx and Black workers are also less likely to have access to paid sick leave.74

 The COVID-19 pandemic was especially difficult for Black, Indigenous, and People of Color (BIPOC) workers.
-During the pandemic, Black workers were three times more likely than white workers to have their requests for paid sick leave denied, and Black and Latina women in particular expected to lose paid work in order to provide unpaid caregiving.
-At the same time, BIPOC workers were disproportionately more likely to contract COVID-19.
+During the pandemic, Black workers were three times more likely than white workers to have their requests for paid sick leave denied, and Black and Latina women in particular expected to lose paid work in order to provide unpaid caregiving.75 At the same time, BIPOC workers were disproportionately more likely to contract COVID-19.

 Finally, a federal paid sick leave law with an inclusive family definition could ensure that all workers-no matter what their families look like-can take time off to care for their loved ones.
-Televen state and local paid sick time laws use a model, inclusive family definition that allows workers to care for extended relatives and close loved ones who are not biologically or legally related to them, and these laws-including their family definition-have been implemented successfully.
+76 Eleven state and local paid sick time laws use a model, inclusive family definition that allows workers to care for extended relatives and close loved ones who are not biologically or legally related to them, and these laws-including their family definition-have been implemented successfully.
 Furthermore, our country's largest employer-the federal government-has used and repeatedly expanded an inclusive family definition that recognizes all loved ones for paid sick time for decades.
-Research shows that recognition of family diversity in paid leave laws is particularly important for LGBTQ individuals and people with disabilities, whose relationships often extend beyond close blood relations.
-72 The COVID-19 pandemic has only underscored that caregiving often extends beyond the immediate family, with many biological families separated, loved ones caring for isolated older adults, and significant others needing time off to care for each other.
-Congress recognized this fact when it passed the now-expired Families First Coronavirus Response Act, since it allowed workers to care for immediate family members, individuals residing with each other, and other loved ones who would be expected to care for each other during a quarantine.73 To ensure that paid sick leave laws reflect the reality of today's families, it is essential that future laws must contain inclusive family definitions that cover extended family and other close loved ones.
+Research shows that recognition of family diversity in paid leave laws is particularly important for LGBTQ individuals and people with disabilities, whose relationships often extend beyond close blood relations.77 The COVID-19 pandemic has only underscored that caregiving often extends beyond the immediate family, with many biological families separated, loved ones caring for isolated older adults, and significant others needing time off to care for each other.
+Congress recognized this fact when it passed the now-expired Families First Coronavirus Response Act, since it allowed workers to care for immediate family members, individuals residing with each other, and other loved ones who would be expected to care for each other during a quarantine.78 To ensure that paid sick leave laws reflect the reality of today's families, it is essential that future laws must contain inclusive family definitions that cover extended family and other close loved ones.